Wolfinator21/hello-world/README.md

 Hello fellow Coders/Programmers

-Wolfinator here, Hopefully I will become a good coder and not some noob lol.
+Wolfinator here, My backround with coding is slim to none unfortunately.
+So hopefully I can become a good coder and work on some projects on Git hub